camunda/camunda-bpm-platform/webapps/camunda-webapp/webapp/README.md

 ### Extending the application through plugins

-Parts of the application (read: _cockpit_) can be extended through plugins.
+Parts of the application (read: _cockpit_ and _admin_) can be extended through plugins.

+#### Extending Cockpit through plugins

 Read more about [how cockpit plugins work and how to develop them](http://docs.camunda.org/latest/real-life/how-to/#cockpit-how-to-develop-a-cockpit-plugin) in the docs.

+#### Extending Admin through plugins

+Plugins to the Admin application work in the same way as cockpit plugins.
+The server side Java plugin SPI interface is `org.camunda.bpm.admin.plugin.spi.AdminPlugin`.

+On the client side, admin supports the following extension points:

+* `admin.system`: Plugins are added to the _System_ section and may provide a settings panel.

 #### Plugin exclusion (Client Side)